JakubRatajik/cacta_pipeline/README.md

 | Detect CACTA    |  ✔            |  ✔     |  ✔       |
 | CACTA families  |  ✔            |  ✔     |  *   |

-*: CACTA families is made for Unix-like-OS shell.
+*CACTA families is made for Unix-like-OS shell.
 However, it can be run under Windows by either using [Git BASH](https://git-scm.com/download/win) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

 ## Prerequisities